MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.204.md

 ##### § 571.204 Standard No. 204; Steering control rearward displacement. #####

-Link to an amendment published at 87 FR 18588, Mar.
-30, 2022.

 S1. *Purpose and scope.* This standard specifies requirements limiting the rearward displacement of the steering control into the passenger compartment to reduce the likelihood of chest, neck, or head injury.

 S2. *Application.* This standard applies to passenger cars and to multipurpose passenger vehicles, trucks, and buses.
-However, it does not apply to walk-in vans.
+However, it does not apply to walk-in vans or vehicles without steering controls.

 S3. *Definitions.*